kzoldak/kzoldak.github.io/_posts/2019-10-29-Hoggs-paper.markdown

-# Likelihood, $\mathcal{L}$
+# Likelihood, $$\mathcal{L}$$
-The likelihood is the frequencey distribution for the observables evaluated at the observed data, $y_i$.
+The likelihood is the frequencey distribution for the observables evaluated at the observed data, $$y_i$$.
 It is also (more commonly) referred to as "the likelihood of the parameters", eventhough it is a function of both the data and the model parameters.